jborichevskiy/up-and-to-the-right/content/books.md

 Ketamine for Depression | Dr. Stephen J. Hyde
 This Naked Mind | Annie Grace
-How to Take Smart Notes ([my notes](/books/how-to-take-smart-notes)) | Sönke Ahrens
+How to Take Smart Notes ([my notes](/books/how-to-take-smart-notes)) | Sönke Ahrens Elephant in the Brain, The | Kevin Simler and Robin Hanson

 | Life, Philosophy, Religion, Spirituality |  |
 | ---- | ---- |